Which of the following elements is classified as a metalloid? | Study Prep in Pearson+

 1

-Understand the classification of elements: Metals, nonmetals, and metalloids.
-Metalloids have properties intermediate between metals and nonmetals.
+Understand the classification of elements into metals, nonmetals, and metalloids based on their properties and position in the periodic table.

-Recall the position of each element in the periodic table: Sodium (Na) is an alkali metal, Oxygen (O) is a nonmetal, Iron (Fe) is a transition metal, and Silicon (Si) is located along the stair-step line that separates metals and nonmetals.
+Recall that metalloids have properties intermediate between metals and nonmetals and are typically found along the zig-zag line (stair-step line) that divides metals and nonmetals in the periodic table.

-Identify the characteristic properties of metalloids, such as semiconducting behavior and intermediate electronegativity, which are typical of Silicon (Si).
+Identify the given elements: Na (Sodium) is an alkali metal, O (Oxygen) is a nonmetal, Fe (Iron) is a transition metal, and Si (Silicon) is located near the metalloid region.

-Recognize that Silicon (Si) is commonly classified as a metalloid because it exhibits both metallic and nonmetallic properties.
+Recognize that Silicon (Si) exhibits metalloid characteristics such as semiconducting behavior and intermediate electronegativity, which distinguishes it from the purely metallic or nonmetallic elements listed.

-Conclude that among the given options, Silicon (Si) is the element classified as a metalloid.
+Conclude that among the options, Silicon (Si) is classified as a metalloid due to its position and properties.

 Watch next